Empowerment and energy

 Energy that transforms

-We’ll play the role of key adviser, convener and facilitator across different sectors.
-We’ll use ingenious ideas, markets assessment, policy influence and knowledge sharing to ensure delivery to energy-poor people and a thriving private sector supported by appropriate funding mechanisms, regulations and policies.
+Our ambition is to ensure last mile delivery to energy-poor people while contributing to the creation of a thriving private sector supported by appropriate funding mechanisms, regulations and policies.

 We’ve been awarded the Zayed Future Energy Prize in recognition of our pioneering approach to renewable energy and sustainability.